fcarvalhopacheco/HOW2/myOSsetup.md

   2. Download ITERM2 color themes by clicking on:
       [iterm2colorschemes](https://github.com/mbadolato/iTerm2-Color-Schemes/zipball/master)

-  3. Configure the new color.
-Open Iterm2, click on Preferences -> Click on Profiles -> Click on Colors -> Click Colors preset -> Scroll down and click on Import -> Navigate to the place you just downloaded the themes -> Click on Scheme -> Select all files -> Click Ok -> Choose one that you like! =)

   ### ZSH
   1. If you dont have **Z shell** already.
 On terminal, type:
       ```sh